zhandao/zero-rails_openapi/README.md

 Everything about OAS3 is on [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md)

-You can getting started from [Swagger.io](https://swagger.io/docs/specification/basic-structure/)
+You can getting started from [swagger.io](https://swagger.io/docs/specification/basic-structure/)

-**I suggest you should understand OAS3's basic structure at least.**
+**I suggest you should understand OAS3's basic structure at least.** such as component (can help you reuse DSL code, when your apis are used with the same data structure).

 ## Installation